 VFX 200 Introduction to Visual Effects

-Introduction to the use, history, and production methodologies of visual effects.
-Fundamental techniques will be explored through compositing exercises and projects.
+An introduction to the fundamental techniques, use, history, and methodologies of visual effects production, explored through a variety of compositing and effects-based projects.

-- The Art and Science of Digital Compositing, Chapter 2 “Learning to See”
+- The Art and Science of Digital Compositing

 This syllabus is subject to change as necessary during the quarter.
 If a change occurs, it will be thoroughly addressed during class, posted under Announcements in D2L and sent via email.